anko/tap-merge/readme.markdown

 Merge multiple [TAP 13][1] streams into one.

-Essentially just re-numbers tests to remove conficts.
-The plan (e.g. `1..5`) line is emitted last.
+Re-numbers tests and test plans to remove conficts.
+The test plan (e.g.
+`1..5`) line is emitted last.

 Can be used from the command line or as a module.